texadactyl/jacotest.go/README.md

 Jacotest can run the test case collection against 2 different JVMs:
 * jacobin
-* OpenJDK's JVM with an executable called "java"
+* OpenJDK's JVM with an executable named "java"

 For example, to test jacobin against the test case collection:
 ```jacotest -x```